Maven Artifactory Plugin

 Using Maven Artifactory plugin

 The Maven Artifactory Plugin coordinates are org.jfrog.buildinfo:artifactory-maven-plugin:x.x.x.
-It can be viewed on .
+You can view the plugin at releases.jfrog.io.

 Basic Configuration